Key takeaways

 As a property manager looking to upgrade your apartment building and provide the best experience for your residents, you might be curious about door contact sensors.
 What’s the most efficient way that you can use them?

-In this post, we explain what a door contact sensor is and how they work.
-Then, we explain how you can install them and some ways that they can benefit your property.
+In this post, we explain what a door contact sensor is and how it works.
+We then explain how to install them and some ways that they can benefit your property.

 This post covers: